bowen121/vibematch/README.md

 1. **Text query** — tokenized with DistilBERT, CLS token projected to 256-d space.
 2. **Image query** — resized to 224×224, passed through ResNet-50 avgpool, projected to the same 256-d space.
 3. **Retrieval** — inner product search over a pre-built FAISS flat index.
 Because all embeddings are L2-normalized, inner product equals cosine similarity.
-4. **Genre tagging** — a lightweight MLP classifier runs on the matched item's stored image embedding and predicts genre labels in real time, independent of the query.
+4. **Genre tagging** — a lightweight MLP classifier (trained on image embeddings) runs on the query embedding first, predicting "you might be looking for: 82% Thriller, 61% Crime" to demonstrate cross-modal alignment.
+It also annotates each retrieved result independently.

 ## Model Architecture